 CSM Institutional Scholarships and Grants: Qualified full-time students may be eligible to receive College of Saint Mary scholarships.
 Academic merit scholarships and grants are awarded automatically to eligible students upon acceptance to the University.
 Financial need-based grants are awarded automatically to eligible students upon receipt of the FAFSA.
 CSM welcomes transfer students and offers competitive scholarships and grants which are also based on academic merit and financial need.
 A Residence Hall Grant may be awarded based on financial need to students living on campus.
 One-half of a scholarship and/or grant is applied to the fall semester and one-half to the spring semester.
-Institutional scholarships and grants are not available for the summer term.
-Institutional scholarship and grant funds are not available for students receiving discounted tuition or students enrolled in a masters or doctorate program.
+Institutional scholarships and grant funds are not available for the summer term.
+Institutional scholarship and grant funds or doctorate program.